 When you consider these pieces of information you can draw conclusions on how you’ll train new users, how you’ll administer the software, and what sorts of standards you’ll need to make BricsCAD run best in your environment.
 So, it turns out the proving grounds aren’t just a place to get the software running, they are also a usability lab that assists you in optimizing the software for training future users.

 As the proving ground takes shape, and BricsCAD is being used by your test pilots, you will start to get attention from all your other CAD users.
 Questions like “What is this BricsCAD software?” and “How can I try it?” will be asked.
 You’ll find that the BricsCAD proving ground gets users curious about BricsCAD which is a great way to prepare them for training.
 So, answer the questions and get your users ready for their shot at BricsCAD.

-I’ve also observed that when test pilots are viewed as hard working, sharp, talented users helping the company get ahead with new technology you establish a culture where being a test pilot is a goal.
+I’ve also observed that when test pilots are viewed as hard-working, sharp, talented users helping the company get ahead with new technology you establish a culture where being a test pilot is a goal.
 And wouldn’t you rather have all your BricsCAD users strive to be as good as your test pilots already are?
-How much easier would it be for you to train and implement BricsCAD if everybody had a test pilot mindset?
-Think about it.
+Think about how much easier would it be for you to train and implement BricsCAD if everybody had a test pilot mindset?

 I hope my “proving grounds” theory has made you think about how to use in-house test pilots to change the process of implementing BricsCAD.
-And, incidentally, I’ve found proving grounds work just as well for mechanical modeling, BIM and customization projects.
+Incidentally, I’ve found proving grounds work just as well for mechanical modeling, BIM, and customization projects.

 Ready to try BricsCAD?